AdobeDocs/genstudio.en/help/user-guide/approvals/approve-content.md

 **To approve a draft**:

 1. Access the draft from either the in-product or email notification.
-If you have been asked to review more than one item, this email includes a **View all notifications** button.
+If you have been asked to review more than one item, this email includes a **[!UICONTROL View all notifications]** button.
 Click this button to see a linked list of all pending approval requests, which you can use to navigate to content you want to approve.

 1. (_Optional_).
 Enter comments in the Comments text field.